komodoooo/Barbie/README.md

 # Barbie
 A simple, persisent windows toy backdoor/reverse-shell using HTTP/S to communicate with the C2 server.
+> A multi-client version is implemented on **[this fork](https://github.com/takaso/lainpill)** made with me and takaso, using a discord bot to manage multiple clients

 Once the victim starts the executable it locates itself on default startup programs directory, then it tries to establish a connection.
 ## Setup